Post-Valentine’s Day Reflections: Evaluating Your Brand Relationships

 This isn’t a callout.
 It’s a clarity check.

-We’re going to do it through something most people overlook:
+We’re going to explore something most people overlook:

 Brand design is a behavior.
-It's not just “how it looks.”
-It’s how it treats people.
+It's not just about “how it looks.”
+It’s about how it treats people.

 Below is a simple, designer-led way to spot ethical vs. unethical brand behavior using The Sage Mages Six-Lens framework: Tone, Logo, Color, Font, Media, UX.